itszn/unnamed-sdvx-clone/docs/source/scorescreen.rst

     int time // In milliseconds
     float timeFrac // Between 0 and 1
     int delta
-    int hold // 0 for chip, otherwise # of ticks in hold
+    int hold // 0 for chip or laser, otherwise # of ticks in hold

 Calls made to lua